About this site · a personal project

 Honest about limits

 Nothing here is real-time and nothing is invented.
-Every figure traces back to a primary source, and where we don't know something we say so.
-The full methodology page documents the chain of custody from PDF to pixel.
+Every figure traces back to a primary source.
+The data has limits — DWS publishes weekly, the City updates its dashboard once a week, the satellite frames refresh monthly, the rainfall forecast looks seven days ahead — and the site says so where it matters.
+The methodology page documents the chain of custody from PDF to pixel.

 Built with

-Open data, open tools, no tracking, no ads.
-The site is a static build that reads JSON files committed by a daily scraper — no servers, no databases, just published numbers.
+Open data, open tools, no ads.
+The only third-party script is a pageview-only Google Analytics tag so I can see whether anyone's reading this.
+Otherwise the site is a static build that reads JSON files committed by a daily scraper — no servers, no databases, just published numbers.

 • · Astro · static site framework